Home » Vienna » Leopold Museum

 (163)

-If you are a true artist strolling the streets of Vienna, the Leopold Museum, one of the largest collections of Modern Austrian arts, is worth visiting.
+If you are a true artist strolling the streets of Vienna, the Leopold Museum, one of the largest collections of modern Austrian art, is worth visiting.

 The Leopold Museum is a unique museum dedicated to Viennese Jugendstil, Wiener Werkstätte, and Expressionism.

-The city’s most notable cultural sector is the MuseumsQuartier, which holds the world’s most significant and largest Egon Schiele collection and masterworks by Secession founder Gustav Klimt.
+The city’s most notable cultural sector is the MuseumsQuartier, which holds the world’s largest Egon Schiele collection and masterworks by Secession founder Gustav Klimt.

 This article shares everything you need to know before you book your Leopold Museum tickets.